jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm_ignorevalues.md

 * The exclusion list is not case sensitive.
 Therefore, both [a-z] and [A-Z] match any letters.
 For example, [a-z] and [A-Z] work equally.
 * “!” following “[“ is not treated as the special symbol that excludes following characters in the brackets, but treated as a single character “!”.

-{% include tip.html content="While an alarm is raised you can set Spotlight to ignore the alarm for the current value or connection using Spotlight today, Alarms by time, Alarm log or What's This." %}
+{% include tip.html content="While an alarm is raised you can set Spotlight to ignore the alarm for the current value or connection using Spotlight Today, Alarms by Time, Alarm log or What's This." %}

 {% include links.html %}